priyankan-v/EcoWatt-Device/Milestone_4/README.md

 2. Encrypt the payload using function ```String encodeBase64(const uint8_t* payload, size_t length);```
 3. Generate MAC using function ```String generateMAC(const String& encodedPayload);```

+in API use the UPLOAD_PSK to compute and validate MAC

 when uploading to the cloud add new headers as below
 ```json
 {